antmicro/topwrap/docs/source/description_files.md

 ## Interface Description files

-Topwrap can use predefined interfaces which are described in YAML-formatted files.
+Topwrap can use predefined interfaces described in YAML files that come packaged with the tool.
-The interfaces you use don't have to be predefined, but it's possible to perform checks on whether all the mandatory signals are connected, when you use an interface definition.
+Currently supported interfaces are AXI4, AXI3, AXI Stream, AXI Lite and Wishbone.

 You can see an example file below: